Green Tea for Lung Health: How EGCG Supports Respiratory Function

 2. Exercise Regularly

-Exercise is very beneficial to lung health.
-It can help to improve lung function and may increase lung capacity, making it easier to breathe.
+Exercise can help support lung function and may contribute to better breathing efficiency over time.
 Regular exercise can also help reduce inflammation in the lungs and improve overall cardiovascular health.
 Aim for at least 30 minutes of moderate-intensity exercise most days of the week.

 3. Maintain a Healthy Weight